nielsbaloe/vertxui/README.md

 * forget about HTML or learning a HTML-ish language like ReactJS, but declarate view-on-models by using Java lambdas and streams.
 * no IDE tooling required, the java to javascript translation happens run-time.
 * during development: automatic browser reloading of generated javascript, resources (.css/.jpg/etc) and state
-* Fluent HTML has a virtual DOM behind the scenes (a la ReactJS), only visually updating what changed in your model.
+* Fluent HTML has a sophisticated virtual DOM behind the scenes (a la ReactJS), only visually updating what has changed.
 * painless nodejs-less websockets/sockjs/eventbus at server and browsers in the same language.
-* speeeeedy junit testing of Fluent HTML objects by testing against virtual DOM, and headless browser testing.
+* speeeeedy junit testing of Fluent HTML objects by testing against virtual DOM, and mixed-languages headless browser testing.

 Serverside [Vert.X](http://vertx.io/) adds:
 * probably the easiest and [fastest](https://dzone.com/articles/inside-vertx-comparison-nodejs) node.js-alike webserver
 * no need for anything else: no Apache and Tomcat.
+* a clientside and eventside EventBus.
-* the serverside EventBus, and a wonderful professional speedy async ecosystem.
+* in general and a wonderful professional speedy async ecosystem.

 Pure-Java clientside (not locked-in currently using down-to-the-DOM wrapped-away GWT/elemental) means:
 * strong-typed client-side Javascript
 * use Java 8's lambda's and streams for client-side view and behavior (instead of pseudo-HTML like React)
 * use the same DTO/entity classes and constants server-side and client-side.
-* access to both the Java (threads etc) ánd the Javascript ecosystems
+* access to both the Java (threads etc) and the Javascript ecosystems
 * extremely easy junit testing of client-side GUI (even without a DOM, but also with a DOM), and other Java tooling

 VertxUI is _not_ at all